ppy/osu-wiki/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap.md

 Good luck to all the remaining teams in this tournament!

-## Looking Ahead<a name="looking_ahead"></a>
+## Looking Ahead: Semifinals<a name="looking_ahead"></a>

 Three weeks in, and already we've whittled 32 potential teams down to a hardy 12.
 Next week we'll be treated to another 8 exciting matches, 2 of which will remain undetermined until the matches are fully underway!
-Let's have a peek:
+Let's have a peek at the upcoming matches in the semifinals stage:

 ### Winners Bracket: